DmitriyTischenko/Test-task-KONTUR/README.md

 1. Access the PHP container's shell:
     ```bash
-    docker exec -it robot-php bash
+    docker exec -it kontur-php bash
     ```

 2. Inside the container, install PHP dependencies using Composer: